catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 This section shows a more in depth view of clusters and their uses.
-It goes over the process of creating clusters, which is already covered in quick start section of this documentation.
-So if you've gone through that you don't need to follow all of the examples again if you've already done them in the other section.
+It goes over the process of creating clusters, which is already covered in quick start section of this documentation.If you've gone through that you don't need to follow all of the examples again.

 ******************
 What is a cluster?